TerminalTinkerComp/IdentiPhish/README.md

 CAUTION: This code only provides a basic analysis of potential phishing emails.
 It's still important to verify the authenticity of any suspicious emails by contacting the sender directly through a different and trusted communication channel.
 Always verify before proceeding to take action.
 Prior to running, I would recommend checking the File Hash to make sure it has not been modified during installation.

-Step By Step Instructions when using the .exe code File:
+Step By Step Instructions:
-  1. Install the .exe file in the folder along with the internal folder to the same directory.
+  1. Install the .exe file in the "phishinguserinput" folder along with the internal folder to the same directory.
   2. Make sure the hashes of the installed .exe folder matches the hashes below.
   3. Format your email to be one line.
 I recommend using LingoJam website: https://lingojam.com/TexttoOneLine
   4. Run the installed .exe file and click run any way option.